Silas X. Floyd: Career

 Floyd became an important civic leader.
 In 1916, Floyd chaired the Colored Charitable Relief Fund in the aftermath of the Great Augusta Fire.
 Floyd and Walker were liaisons between the black and white communities in Augusta.
-After the death of his old friend and benefactor, J. B White, Floyd was a member of the committee to decide how his money would be spent, advocating for some of the money to be put towards the building of a new grammar school for black students.
+After the death of his old friend and benefactor, J. B White, Floyd was appointed as a member of the committee to decide how his money would be spent, advocating for some of the money to be put towards the building of a new grammar school for black students.
 Politically, Floyd was a Republican and was a member of the Richmond County and State Executive Committees.

 Floyd’s published writings include a biography of Charles T. Walker, a children’s book titled Floyd’s Flowers, a book of sermons titled The Gospel of Service and Other Sermons, and numerous poems and articles in national publications including Lippincott's Monthly Magazine.
 In 1902 he was elected a member of the American Academy of Political and Social Sciences, and the Augusta Chronicle called Floyd the "Paul Laurence Dunbar of the South".
 Floyd's Flowers argued for optimism, hard work, and determination in the face of violence and racial lynching and is often paired with books by Edward A. Johnson in its literary reevaluation of slavery and reconstruction by African American post-Reconstruction authors.

 After Floyd's death, his library was donated to Atlanta University.
 Members of Alpha Phi Alpha fraternity purchased the house where he lived from 1906 to his death for their chapter house in 1953 and placed a historical marker about Floyd in the front of the building.
 Floyd was a member of the historic Bannaker Lodge #3 F & A.M.
 PHA, the third oldest Prince Hall-affiliated masonic lodge in the state of Georgia.
 The former Silas X. Floyd Elementary School was named for Floyd.